 Rising ammonia level in Yamuna may create water crisis in Delhi on Sunday

-New Delhi, Nov 6 (IANS) With ammonia levels in Yamuna river crossing the acceptable limit of 0.5 ppm, the national capital is likely face severe water crisis on Sunday.
+New Delhi: With ammonia levels in Yamuna river crossing the acceptable limit of 0.5 ppm, the national capital is likely face severe water crisis on Sunday.

 Ammonia levels increase frequently in Yamuna.
 The high level of ammonia present in the water makes it difficult for aquatic organisms to sufficiently excrete the toxicant, leading to toxic build up in internal tissues and blood, and potentially death.